Comment-intégrer-des-pratiques-écoresponsables-dans-la-routine-scolaire-de-votre-enfant Caramel & cie

 Ideas for eco-responsible projects to promote in schools

-Inspiring action: the keys to success
+Incentivizing action: the keys to success

 For these educational projects to achieve their objectives, a few key elements must be taken into account: